Beardmix/CriticalMass_SmartBike/README.md

 ### Compile the App for you phone

-$ ionic cordova run android --device
+$ ionic capacitor run android --device
+In Android Studio: select your device and > run 'app'

-$ ionic cordova run ios --device
+$ ionic capacitor run ios --device

 nota: the parameter '--device' is to start the build and run on a device if no device connected or detected, it won't try anything else and just quit